PLDT: Wireless

 Smart, its flagship brand, offers commercial wireless services through its 2G, 3G, 3.5G HSPA+, 4G LTE network, and 5G in the key areas in the Philippines.
 Smart also offers terrestrial satellite communication services and wireless complimentary offerings.

 TNT provides a wide range of offerings in low-cost call, text, and mobile internet packages, as well as other value-added services.

 Investments

+Beneficial Trust Fund

 The headquarters of broadcasting company TV5 Network in Mandaluyong.
-TV5 Network is funded by PLDT through MediaQuest Holdings.
+TV5 Network is funded by the PLDT Beneficial Trust Fund through MediaQuest Holdings.

+PLDT currently de facto invests in media through the pension fund “..Beneficial Trust Fund created pursuant to the Benefit Plan of PLDT Co.” which itself has a 100% wholly-owned subsidiary and registered legal entity: BTF Holdings, Inc..
+While, members of the Board of Trustees (BoT) & certain executive officers for said fund largely overlap with the Board of Directors (BoD) & staff of PLDT, the latter itself is not a de jure shareholder nor has any control or any other type of power over the trust fund and its subsidiaries, as under the current constitution, media companies should be 100% Filipino-owned and PLDT has many foreign shareholders as of the moment totaling 20.22% (if only voting equity are considered, see Ownership, down to 11.11% if all outstanding shares of stock whether or not entitled to vote in the election of directors are considered) as of end 2025.
+The legal ownership of BTFHI is with the BoT of the fund, while its beneficial ownership are with the employees of PLDT, current and separated/retired.

+PLDT in return is invested on by BTFHI as the only publicly-identifiable holder of its voting preferred shares (see ownership).

-PLDT currently invests in media through Pilipinas Global Network and MediaQuest Holdings, funded through its Beneficial Trust Fund.
+Pilipinas Global Network and MediaQuest Holdings are subsidiaries of BTFHI.

 MediaQuest's assets include broadcasting firms TV5 Network and Nation Broadcasting Corporation, direct-to-home satellite operator Cignal TV, and major newspaper companies The Philippine Star and BusinessWorld, among others.

+Others

-PLDT also has investments in energy utility (Meralco, through PLDT Communication and Energy Ventures), business jet transportation (Pacific Global One Aviation Company), and e-commerce and financial technology development (Voyager Innovations), among others.
+PLDT also has investments in business jet transportation (Pacific Global One Aviation Company), and e-commerce and financial technology development (Voyager Innovations), among others.